openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

   query filter to return nodes with parents as well.

+* Introduction of a new step field value, ``execute_on_child_nodes`` which can be submitted.
+The default value is False.
+Steps which return CLEANWAIT, i.e. steps which expect asynchronous return will not be permitted under normal conditions, however this will be avaiable via a configuration option.

-* Introduction of a new step field value, ``execute_on_child_nodes`` which can be submitted, which includes a list of child nodes, or a value of ``true`` which would result on the defined step to execute upon all child nodes.
+* Introduction of a new step field value, ``limit_child_node_execution``, which accepts a list of node UUIDs to allow filtering and constraint of steps on some nodes.
+Sepcifically, this is largely separate from the ``execute_on_child_nodes`` field due to JSON Schema restrictions.

 * Introduction of the ability to call a vendor passthrough interface as a step.
 In the case of some smartnics, they need the ability to